 Modi and Putin also held talks in Tianjin, discussing the war in Ukraine and strengthening economic cooperation.

-Although the Prime Minister’s visit to China had been scheduled earlier, photographs of Modi, Xi and Putin together invited global attention given that Trump had been targeting India for a month before the Tianjin gathering – On July 30, he announced the imposition of 25 per cent tariff on Indian goods, and followed it a week later by announcing an additional 25 per tariff over Indian purchase of Russian oil.
+Although the Prime Minister’s visit to China had been scheduled earlier, photographs of Modi, Xi and Putin together invited global attention given that Trump had been targeting India for a month before the Tianjin gathering – on July 30, he announced the imposition of 25 per cent tariff on Indian goods, and followed it a week later by announcing an additional 25 per tariff over Indian purchase of Russian oil.

-In the Tianjin images, many in the West see an anti-Western, anti-US grouping being formed.
-Within the US too, Trump’s moves against India have alarmed those who worked with previous administrations to build ties with Delhi, a partner to counter Beijing’s assertions in the Indo-Pacific region.
+In the Tianjin images, many in the West see an “anti-Western, anti-US” grouping being formed.
+Within the US, too, Trump’s moves against India have alarmed those who worked with previous administrations to build ties with Delhi, a partner to counter Beijing’s assertions in the Indo-Pacific region.

-India has rejected the US charge of funding the Russian war machine, and says it has bought oil to cushion its citizens from the inflationary impact of rising energy prices, even stabilising the global energy supply.
+India has categorically rejected the US charge of funding the Russian war machine, and says it has bought oil to cushion its citizens from the inflationary impact of rising energy prices, even stabilising the global energy supply.
 It has called the imposition of tariffs as “unjustified”, pointing out that China and Europe have also been buying energy from Russia without being penalised.

 Responding to Navarro’s remarks, the MEA spokesperson said, “We have seen the inaccurate and misleading statements made by Mr Navarro, and obviously reject them.”

-Yet the strain in ties has put a question mark on the Quad summit to be hosted by India this year.
+Still, the strain in ties has put a question mark on the Quad summit to be hosted by India this year.
 Leaders of the US, Japan and Australia, the countries in the grouping with India, were to attend the meeting.

 Asked about the Quad summit, Jaiswal said, “The Quad is a valuable forum for discussion on shared interests in a number of areas.
 The Leaders’ Summit is scheduled through diplomatic consultations among the four partners.”